Vadu Roșca Revolt(1957)

 - The Vadu Roșca Revolt took place in 1957.
 Dec 1–4, 1957.

-- Who won the Vadu Roșca Revolt?
+- What was the outcome of the Vadu Roșca Revolt?

 - What was the significance of the Vadu Roșca Revolt?